tuck1s/sparkyEvents/README.md

 Authorization = <YOUR API KEY>
 Host = <your Enterprise host>

 # Choose which events you want in the output file.
-Leave blank for all event types
+Omit, or leave blank, for all event types
 Events = bounce,delivery,spam_complaint,out_of_band,policy_rejection,click,open,generation_failure,generation_rejection,list_unsubscribe,link_unsubscribe

 # Choose which attributes you want in the output file